OutSystems/docs-product/src/ref/ui-patterns/mobile/carousel-mobile.md

 1. Set the **WidgetId** property of the action to the **CarouselId** returned from the **Initialized** event.
 1. Set the **HasDrag** boolean parameter to the desired value.
 In this example, it is set to False to disable the drag.

+    **Note**: You can also use this client action linked to a button or any other trigger to toggle the drag in runtime.